AdamWu1979/tomato_docs/docs/WorkWithYaml.md

 Important
 {: .label .label-red }

-There are two `Tomato` version available: `TomatoOpenSource` compiled with publicly available code and `TomatoFull` containing additionally private code used for `AmoebaPrivateNr2` fitting algorithm using Nelder–Mead algorithm based on [Numerical Recipes](http://numerical.recipes).
-Due to [Numerical Recipes](http://numerical.recipes) licence limitations this code cannot be made publicly available.
+There are two `Tomato` versions available: `TomatoOpenSource` compiled with publicly available code and `TomatoFull` containing additionally private code used for the `AmoebaPrivateNr2` fitting algorithm using Nelder–Mead algorithm based on [Numerical Recipes](http://numerical.recipes).
+Due to [Numerical Recipes](http://numerical.recipes) licence limitations, this code cannot be made publicly available.

 ## Tomato yaml specification

 ### Input

-A set of DICOM files has to be passed to `TomatoExe` to perform calculation.
-This can be done by a list of file paths or a single directory containing the DICOM files.
+`TomatoExe` has to know the addresses of the DICOM files it uses to calculate the maps.
+This can be done by providing a list of file paths or a single directory containing the DICOM files.

 #### Correct `files_magnitude` or `dir_magnitude` is
 {: .d-inline-block }